jackfsuia/nanoRLHF/examples/r1-v0/README.md

 These features enable efficient training of Qwen-1.5B with a response length of 8000 tokens.

 # To do
  We have been trying to reproduce large scale ubiquitous self-relections in small models.
-This one experiment is just a small piece of effort to show.
+This one experiment is just a small piece of effort for show.